build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 `arn:aws:iam::0123456789:policy/eksdemo-secretsmanager-policy`
 ```

-## Step 4: Create IAM Role and associate with Kubernetes Service Account
+## Step 4: Create IAM Role and Associate With Kubernetes Service Account

 In this section, you'll use [IAM Roles for service accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-integrate-secrets-manager&sc_geo=mult&sc_country=mult&sc_outcome=acq) to map your Kubernetes service accounts to AWS IAM roles, thereby enabling fine-grained permission management for your applications running on EKS.
 Using [eksctl](https://eksctl.io/), you'll create and associate an AWS IAM Role with a specific Kubernetes service account within your EKS cluster.
 With the Secret Store CSI driver, you will apply IAM permissions at the application pod level, not the CSI driver pods.
 This ensures that only the specific application pods that are leveraging the IRSA associated Kubernetes service account will have permission to access the secret stored in AWS Secrets Manager.
 We will associate the IAM policy we created in the previous step to the newly created IAM role.
 Note that you must have an [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-integrate-secrets-manager&sc_geo=mult&sc_country=mult&sc_outcome=acq) associated with your cluster before you run these commands.